DEPLOYING THE BOOTS TO BOOTSTRAPPING™

 1.Founding Story: Share a story about the "Aha!" moment that led the founder(s) to get started or the story of how you saw the potential for this to succeed.

-My "Aha" moment came early in my banking career whilst working as a management trainee in the local bank branch located on the Army base at Fort Bragg in Fayetteville NC.
-That experience was the most impressionable in my career because I got to see first hand the hardships that service members and their families were facing as they served our country.
-I saw young families impacted by chronic instability as a result of multiple deployments, bad credit, spouse unemployment and predatory lending at it'd worse.
-Young soldiers were being sold credit products that were simply irresponsible in terms, rates and fee structures, which placed additional stress factors on their families.
-That experience inspired me to create the B2B Fund.
+My "Aha" moment came early in my banking career whilst working as a management trainee in the local bank branch located on the military installation at Fort Bragg NC.
+That direct exposure experience was the most impressionable in my career because I got to see firsthand the hardships that disabled service members and their families faced on a daily basis in their sacrifice for serving our country.
+I saw young families impacted by home instability as a result of multiple deployments, bad credit, spouse unemployment and predatory lending at its worse.
+The flames of my inspiration were stoked over 30 years ago and my passion for change in creating socioeconomic impact for service disabled veterans fuels the mission of BOOTS TO BOOTSTRAPPING™

 2. The Problem: What problem are you helping to solve?